Alimony Lawyers in Clarksville, TN

 If you’ve been ordered to pay alimony, one of your first questions is likely, “When do the payments stop?”
 And like many issues in family law, the answer is, “it depends.”
 When the alimony is ordered, the courts will include the length of the term and what conditions can terminate the alimony early.
 For example, it’s common for alimony payments to stop if the receiving party remarries because the courts have the expectation that there is no longer the need for extra financial support.
 In general, the longer the marriage, the longer alimony is ordered.

-If you have questions about alimony and how it may factor into your case, reach out to a family law attorney at Hibbeler & Associates as soon as possible.
+If you have questions about alimony and how it may factor into your case, reach out to a Clarksville family law attorney at Hibbeler & Associates as soon as possible.
 Knowing what your rights are and what possibility of alimony exists in your case can inform your legal strategy as you navigate the divorce process.
-Call our Clarksville office at 931-236-2711 to speak with a member of our team or schedule a free consultation.
+Call our Clarksville office at 931-236-2711 to speak with one of our alimony lawyers or schedule a free consultation.